Deductibles, copays and coinsurance – oh my!

 Get support

 The Benefits team is here to help you make the most of your benefits.
 Please call 888-494-9119 with any questions.
 The phone line is open Monday-Friday, 8 a.m.-5 p.m.
-CST and there is a Spanish option available.
+CT and there is a Spanish option available.
 You may also email BenefitsConnection@kumc.edu.